front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/metrics.md

 ---
 id: metrics
 title: Server's metrics
 description: Observability is a good way to understand how your production application behaves under different traffic conditions.
-This guide explains what is available in Front-Commerce to expose these information to external tools.
+This guide explains what is available in Front-Commerce to expose this information to external tools.
 ---

 # Expose metrics for prometheus